 "The musicians are often thought to have come from the state of Judah, though there is no evidence for this.
 The style of their dress is different to that worn by the people of Lachish (see for example, a panel showing the siege of Lachish).
 They are, however, almost certainly Western or Levantine in origin."

 THE ELUSIVE DESIGN OF THE ANCIENT BIBLICAL KINNOR?

 There is, then, regrettably scant visual evidence of what the actual appearance of the Biblical kinnor actually looked like.
-The modern evocation of the Biblical kinnor on which I am playing, is more likely similar to the type of kinnor of the Second Temple Era; from the about time of Jesus.
-However, the only actual basis of the design of my modern evocation of the Biblical instrument is based illustrations of the what might be a Biblical kinnor - a form of symmetrical, elongated form of lyre depicted on ancient Jewish coins minted at the time of the Simon Bar Kokhba Revolt against the Roman occupation in Israel:
+The modern evocation of the Biblical kinnor with which I recorded my debut 2008 album, "King David's Lyre; Echoes of Ancient Israel", is more likely similar to the type of kinnor of the Second Temple Era; from the about time of Jesus.
+However, the only actual basis of the design of my modern evocation of the Biblical instrument is based only on the scant illustrations we have, of the what might be a Biblical kinnor - a form of symmetrical, elongated form of lyre depicted on ancient Jewish coins minted at the time of the Simon Bar Kokhba Revolt against the Roman occupation in Israel:

 It must therefore be noted, that at the time the Simon Bar Kokhba coins were minted in the second century CE, almost a whole century had already passed since the Romans had destroyed the Temple of Jerusalem and along with it, all the ancient musical traditions of the Levites - including the original Biblical lyres once performed in the ancient Temple services.